google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 8 counts of FN
 90 counts of TN
 The total number of predictions is 100 counts

+*Ask the students to calculate the accuracy, precision, recall, and F1 scores.
+The answers will be presented in the follpwing slides.*

 Image Details:
 * [confusion_matrix_tumor2.png](http://www.google.com): Copyright Google